Bolein Watchmakers' Lathe

 Of unknown origin - though possibly made in England during the 1920s - the rather crudely constructed Bolein watchmakers' lathe was of the light Geneva pattern with a typically round bed but, unusually, with no locating flat to locate the headstock carriage or tailstock.

 Made in what must have been bronze, the headstock had the maker's (or possibly dealer's) name cast-in - rather like the somewhat similar Accuro watchmakers' lathe - with the spindle almost certainly running direct in the surrounding metal instead of hardened steel bushes or ball races.
-Although not confirmed, it appears that the headstock spindle would have taken an 8 mm collet.
+Despite size, instead of the usual 6 mm, the lathe took 8 mm collets in both headstock and tailstock.

 Formed from a round bar, the steel bed was machined with a simple V-shaped groove along its underside, this being used to locate the carriage and tailstock - the headstock being split along its base and clamped on with two cross screws.